Trump drops idea of New York lockdown as U.S. death count crosses 2,000

 Trump said on Saturday afternoon that he might impose a ban on travel in and out of New York and parts of New Jersey and Connecticut, the U.S. epicenter of the disease, to protect other states that have yet to bear the brunt.
 He offered few specifics.
 Critics promptly called the idea unworkable, saying it would cause chaos in a region that serves as the economic engine of the eastern United States, accounting for 10 percent of the population and 12 percent of GDP.

-The CDC did not immediately respond to a request for comment.
+The CDC later warned the states' residents against non-essential domestic travel for 14 days.
+It said the warning did not apply to employees of "critical infrastructure industries" including trucking, public health and financial services.
 It was the latest reversal for Trump, who has been reluctant to order U.S. companies to produce much-needed medical supplies, despite the pleas of governors and hospital workers.

 Tests to track the disease's progress also remain in short supply, despite repeated White House promises that they would be widely available.
 On Saturday, Trump appeared to soften his previous comments calling for the U.S. economy to be reopened by mid-April.
 "We'll see what happens," he said.